-Individuals exposed to a COVID-positive individual on KUSD property will only be required to quarantine if they develop COVID symptoms within 14 days or are notified to do so by the health department.
-Those who develop one or more symptoms (e.g. fever or chills, cough, shortness of breath or difficulty breathing, new loss of taste or smell, diarrhea, vomiting, muscle or body aches, headache, sore throat, fatigue, congestion or runny nose, nausea) will be required to quarantine as outlined below:
+Individuals exposed to a COVID-positive individual on KUSD property will only be required to quarantine if they develop COVID symptoms within 14 days.

-- · Immediately guarantine for 10 days after symptom onset and contact a health care provider for potential testing. - Quarantine may be shortened to 7 days with a negative test result that is collected on day 6 or 7 following the date of exposure (at-home tests will not be accepted).
+- Exposed individuals who develop one or more symptoms (e.g. fever or chills, cough, shortness of breath or difficulty breathing, new loss of taste or smell, diarrhea, vomiting, muscle or body aches, headache, sore throat, fatigue, congestion or runny nose, nausea) will be required to quarantine for 10 days after symptom onset and are encouraged to contact a health care provider for potential testing. - Fully vaccinated individuals who are symptomatic following exposure may return to school once they have been symptom-free for 24 hours and can provide documentation of a negative COVID test result collected during their 10-day quarantine window.
 Individuals notified to quarantine by their health department must remain at home while following the quarantine dates provided to them and KUSD by their health department.